RandyMcMillan/PDFViewer/README.md

 ##PDFViewer for Cordova iOS

+PDFViewer is meant for one purpose.
+To view PDFs that are included in your app.

-Usage is exactly like ChildBrowser except you send a bundled pdf file name instead of an external url
+"showPDF" usage is exactly like ChildBrowser's "showWebPage" except you send a bundled pdf file name instead of a url.

+Examples:

     <button onclick="cordova.exec('PDFViewerCommand.showPDF', 'CordovaBot.pdf');">Click to open  CordovaBot.pdf!</button>